m6k4/carousel/README.md

 ### What TODO?

-- displaying all needed api data -
+- displaying all needed api data
 - adjusting styles to match the mockup, for example added "Add to favourites" button on position absolute
--
+- i know that scrolling with mobile touch is not fully functional.
+I should look for another way to check the scroll direction, or give a watch on the scrollend, but then I don't know if it would delay things

 I didn't use external api, because in cors settings only allegro domain is allowed